typebytes/angular-checklist/content/ngrx/use-selectors.md

 When we want to fetch data from the store, we can use queries to get the data out.
 These queries are functions that have the following signature `(state: T) => K`.

-While retrieving state from the store, we can execute some pretty complex and potentially ineffecient or blocking logic.
+While retrieving state from the store, we can execute some pretty complex and potentially inefficient or blocking logic.
 Every time the state changes, this logic will be re-executed.

-The plain queries we define can also not used to compose new ones.
+Also, the plain queries we define cannot be used to compose new ones.
 This means that we have to define the same queries in multiple location violating the DRY principle.

 # Solution

 `@ngrx/store` provides us with the concept of selectors.
 A selector helps us to build up queries that have a type signature of `(state: T): K`.
 The great benefit of these selectors is that they are composable.

-`@ngrx` also exposes a `createSelector` function that accepts other selectors to create new ones based on these.
+`@ngrx` exposes a `createSelector` function that accepts other selectors to create new ones based on these.
 This means that we only have to define every selector just once and reuse them in multiple places.

 Let's look at a simple example: